umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 ### The site can't be upgraded as it's blocked with the following markers: updating

 In rare cases deployments fail, and the cloud infrastructure doesn't clean up correctly.
-This leaves behind the "updating" marker.
+This leaves behind an "updating" marker.
-The next time you try to deploy through your pipeline you encounter the error.
+The next time you try to deploy through your pipeline you will encounter an error.

-In order to fix this issue, you would need to use [KUDU](../../power-tools/README.md) to remove the leftover marker file.
+In order to fix this issue, you need to use [KUDU](../../power-tools/README.md) to remove the leftover marker file.

 1. Access KUDU on the "left-most" environment
   * If you only have one environment you want the live environemnt